Akram Nadwi

 Mohammad Akram Nadwi (born c.
-1963) is a British Islamic scholar and the Dean of Cambridge Islamic College, principal of Al-Salam Institute, and an Honorary Visiting Fellow at the Markfield Institute of Higher Education.
-He is the author of the 43 volume biographical dictionary called Al-Wafa bi Asma al-Nisa (Biographical Dictionary of Women Narrators of Hadith), which chronicles the lives of 10,000 female hadith scholars and narrators.
+1963) is a British Islamic scholar and the Director of Research & Founding Scholar at the ASI Research Centre, Principal of Al-Salam Institute, Dean of Cambridge Islamic College, and an Honorary Visiting Fellow at the Markfield Institute of Higher Education.
+He is the author of the 43-volume biographical dictionary called Al-Wafa bi Asma al-Nisa (Biographical Dictionary of Women Narrators of Hadith), which chronicles the lives of 10,000 female hadith scholars and narrators.

 Education

 Nadwi was educated at the Darul Uloom Nadwatul Ulama in Lucknow, India.

 Writings

 He has written over 60 books in Arabic, English and Urdu in the fields of hadith, fiqh, biography, Arabic grammar and syntax.
-In 2021, his 43-volume biographical dictionary of the muhaddithat, the female scholars and narrators of hadith was published by Dar al-Minhaj (Jeddah, Saudi Arabia).
+In 2021, his 43-volume biographical dictionary of the muhaddithat, the female scholars and narrators of hadith, was published by Dar al-Minhaj (Jeddah, Saudi Arabia).

 Nadwi is the subject of the 2015 book If The Oceans Were Ink by journalist Carla Power.
 Power spent a year studying Islam and the Qur'an with Nadwi.